Lateral geniculate nucleus: Function in visual perception

 The output of the LGN serves several functions.

+Temporal and spatial processing

 Computations are achieved to determine the position of every major element in object space relative to the principal plane.
 Through subsequent motion of the eyes, a larger stereoscopic mapping of the visual field is achieved.

-It has been shown that while the retina accomplishes spatial decorrelation through center surround inhibition, the LGN accomplishes temporal decorrelation.
+It has been shown that while the retina accomplishes spatial decorrelation through center-surround inhibition, the LGN accomplishes temporal decorrelation.
 This spatial–temporal decorrelation makes for much more efficient coding.
 However, there is almost certainly much more going on.

 Like other areas of the thalamus, particularly other relay nuclei, the LGN likely helps the visual system focus its attention on the most important information.
 That is, if you hear a sound slightly to your left, the auditory system likely "tells" the visual system, through the LGN via its surrounding peri-reticular nucleus, to direct visual attention to that part of space.
 The LGN is also a station that refines certain receptive fields.